 R42 allocates housing for older people, including some care provision.
 This will benefit older residents.

-Some other Norwich site policies refer to open space, community or education facilities, but there is no specific allocation which creates a positive impact on any protected group.
+Some other Norwich site policies refer to employment, open space, community or education facilities, but there is no specific allocation which creates a positive impact on any protected group or socio-economic disadvantage.